DylanMeeus/springboot_jwt_blog/_posts/2016-08-24-announcing-password-breach-detection.markdown

 -----

 ## Protect your users from password leaks
-You have seen it [again]() and [again](): passwords get leaked.
+You have seen it [again](https://techcrunch.com/2016/06/08/twitter-hack/) and [again](http://arstechnica.com/security/2014/10/7-million-dropbox-usernamepassword-pairs-apparently-leaked/): passwords get leaked.
 Bad security practices, careless users, negligent password storage, reused passwords.
 All of these play a part in the big leaks.
 But when they happen, the first thing you need to do is *react fast*.
 Changing passwords, blocking access to compromised accounts can make all the difference between a scare and a big problem.

-{% include tweet_quote.html quote_text="when password leaks happen, the first thing you need to do is react fast" %}
+{% include tweet_quote.html quote_text="When password leaks happen, the first thing you need to do is react fast" %}

 This is why we have developed our password breach detection solution: to allow you and your users to react as quickly as possible.